infinum/design-handbook/Workshops and Strategy/Creating product blueprint.md

 **Power** tells you if that person has decision-making power over the budget and the product.
 If someone can cut off the funding, then they’re someone you need to manage carefully.

-Template for this exercise → [FigJam](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=833-2128&t=FtxNP3kYONznWMSK-4)
+[Here](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=833-2128&t=FtxNP3kYONznWMSK-4) you can find a template for this exercise.

 # Flowchart and information architecture
 This one is a very designer-heavy exercise.
 You're trying to understand the informational underpinning of the app.